Five new cases of COVID-19

-The total number of confirmed cases is now 124, with 20 of those active.
+The total number of confirmed cases now stands at 129 with 25 of those active.

 Health officials are reminding the public to practice the following measures to prevent the spread of COVID-19: